turingschool/backend-curriculum-site/module4/lessons/npm_and_webpack.md

 Webpack is a build tool that takes multiple JavaScript modules and bundles them up into a single, unified file.

+> You can compare webpack to the Asset Pipeline.

 ### Why Do We Like It?

 While webpack can be difficult to understand at first, it makes our lives much easier.